Give your simulator superpowers

 Adopting async-await in an existing project

-When adopting async-await in existing projects you want to be careful about not breaking all your code at once.
-When performing big refactors like these it’s good to think about maintaining old implementations for the time being so you don’t have to update all your code before you know whether your new implementation is stable enough.
-This is similar to deprecating methods in an SDK which is used by many different developers and projects.
+When adopting async-await in existing projects, you want to be careful not to break all your code simultaneously.
+When performing big refactors like these, it’s good to consider maintaining old implementations for the time being so you don’t have to update all your code before you know whether your new implementation is stable enough.
+This is similar to deprecating methods in an SDK, which is used by many different developers and projects.

-Obviously, you’re not obligated to do so, but it can make it easier to try out async-await in your project.
+You’re not obligated to do so, but running old methods side-by-side makes it easier to try out async-await in your project.
 On top of that, Xcode makes it super easy to refactor your code and also provides an option to create a separate async method:

 Refactor existing closure based methods into async supported methods.